emscripten-core/emscripten/site/source/docs/api_reference/wasm_workers.rst

 With the Worker API, the user will be able to spawn a Web Worker from a custom URL.
 This URL can point to a completely separate JS file that was not compiled with Emscripten, to load up Workers from arbitrary URLs.
 With Wasm Workers, a custom URL is not specified: Wasm Workers will always spawn a Web Worker that computes in the same WebAssembly+JavaScript context as the main program.

 The Worker API does not integrate with SharedArrayBuffer, so interaction with the loaded Worker will always be asynchronous.
-Wasm Workers howerer is built on top of SharedArrayBuffer, and each Wasm Worker shares and computes in the WebAssembly Memory object of the main thread.
+Wasm Workers howerer is built on top of SharedArrayBuffer, and each Wasm Worker shares and computes in the same WebAssembly Memory address space of the main thread.

 Both the Worker API and Wasm Workers API provide the user with ability to postMessage() function calls to the Worker.
 In Worker API, this message posting is restricted to need to originate/initiate from the main thread towards the Worker.
 With Wasm Workers however one can also postMessage() function calls to their parent (owning) thread.